ovh/the-bastion/doc/sphinx/using/piv.rst

 =============

 If you want to apply a policy bastion-wide, please refer to the :ref:`ingressRequiresPIV` option.
-This policy can still be overriden per-account if needed, see above.
+This policy can still be overridden per-account if needed, see above.

 Temporary grace period
 ======================